Skip to main content

 It seemed like we would never reach that light, when all at once we stumbled and fell onto the porch of a house.
 We knocked on the door, and a man came and opened it.
 The first thing he said to us was, “Get yourselves in this house before you freeze to death!”
 We told him who we were and where we were trying to get to.
 “Well, you can’t go nowhere in this,” he said, and told his wife to get us some dry clothes and supper.
 So there we were for the night of March 28.

 We stayed all night at this man’s house.
 Happened to be a dairy.
-Next morning we got up about four-thirty, the morning of the twenty-ninth, to help the good man feed and milk his cows, about thirty head.
+Next morning, we got up about 4:30 on the 29th to help the good man feed and milk his cows, about thirty head.
 After breakfast, at 6:00 A.M., we looked out and no car could be seen.
 A drift had completely covered it up.

 The dairyman said, “Let me harness my team of big horses and pull the car out of that drift and get it started.”